Regd.No.: 126198/071/072

 Day 25 : Trek to Suketar 2,440 m – 05 hrs.

-Today, the last day walk of this awesome journey and adventure to Suketar, after a great time at Phoram village, walk leads to many villages and through enchanting cool forest of the mid hills, the people around are of mix race, the walk is a steep up for couple of hours and with a gradual and pleasant walk all the way to Taplejung village at Suketar for overnight stop.
-This village with an airstrip that flies to Biratnagar and Kathmandu, due to unpredictable and with only few flights we are using the flight from Bhadrapur than from this place to be safe and on time with our itinerary schedule.
+Today is the last day walk of this awesome journey and adventure to Suketar, after a great time at Phoram village, the walk leads to many villages and through the enchanting cool forest of the mid-hills, the people around are of mixed races, the walk is a steep up for a couple of hours and with a gradual and pleasant walk all the way to Taplejung village at Suketar for an overnight stop.
+This village with an airstrip that flies to Biratnagar and Kathmandu, due to unpredictability and with only a few flights we are using the flight from Bhadrapur rather than from this place to be safe and on time with our itinerary schedule.

 Food